Francesco Podesti: Mature career

 He dedicated himself to the execution of a series of portraits of nobles and cardinals Lombard and Roman.
 He then moved into a large studio where he worked until 1869.

 Commissioned by the House of Savoy, he painted Judgment of Solomon for the Royal Palace of Turin and Henry II blesses the marriage of Emanuale Filiberto of Savoy for the residence in Agliè.
 Carlo Alberto of Savoy nominated Podesti to direct the Academy of Fine Arts in Turin, but he refused, fearing that the appointment could somehow limit his freedom as an artist.
 While in Turin, Podesti married Clotilde Cagiati.
 They had six children; three, however, died in infancy.
 One, Amalia, had a small tomb made in Santa Maria sopra Minerva.

 In the 1840s he painted other paintings of historical subject, including Ludovico il Moro talks to Leonardo for the King of Naples Francis II, which gained him also a membership to Academy of Fine Arts in Naples.
 In 1849, while the brief Roman Republic was established, Podesti joined the battalion of the university defending the city of Rome from sieges by French forces.

 In 1851 the municipality of Ancona asked Podesti for a painting to be placed in the Council Chamber.
-The artist chose an episode during the 1174 siege of Ancona by the Austrian Cristiano di Magonza: the large canvas masterpiece depicting the Oath of Anconetani won prizes at the Great Exhibition in London of 1851 as well as the Exposition Universelle in Paris in 1855.
-In 1856, it was hung in the Palace of the Elders in Ancona, where it is still located.
+The artist chose an episode during the 1174 siege of Ancona by the imperial troops of Christian von Buch, Archchancellor of Germany: the large canvas masterpiece depicting the Oath of Anconetani won prizes at the Great Exhibition in London of 1851 as well as the Exposition Universelle in Paris in 1855.
+In 1856, it was hung in the Palace of the Elders in Ancona (now is located in the Civic Art Gallery).
 The work merges neoclassical and Romantic styles.

 In 1855, the year of the proclamation of the Dogma of the Immaculate Conception by Pope Pius IX, Podesti was commissioned to paint the Hall of the Immaculate Conception in the Vatican, depicting events leading to the announcement.
 He accepted the commission as a great responsibility, because the dining fresco is contiguous to Raphael Rooms.
 During the eleven years it took to paint the room, he had a few clashes with the curia, who wanted to delete the depiction of one disgraced priest.
 Podesti however, was adamant, referring to the obligation of fidelity to historical reality.